assetgraph/assetgraph-builder/README.md

 For `GETSTATICURL` to work in development mode the function needs to be declared.
-The `buildDevelopment` script adds a bootstrapper script that includes GETSTATICURL, but you can also put this into your main HTML before all your other scripts:
+The `buildDevelopment` script adds a bootstrapper script that includes `GETSTATICURL`, but you can also put this into your main HTML before all your other scripts:

 ```html